vadimgierko/vadimgierko/README.md

 <div align="center">
-  <h1>Hello, World!</h1>
+  <h1>Hello, World! 👋</h1>

   <p>
-    My name is Vadim Gierko and I'm a self-taught front-end/ full-stack web developer with almost 3 years of programming experience, a wide range of interests & vast creative background based in Lublin.
+    My name is Vadim Gierko and I've been coding fullstack web apps & websites from scratch for 3 years now 🙃
   </p>

+  <p>Despite my wide range of interests & vast creative background, programming is my greatest passion, which I have recently been sharing with others through my own <a href="https://www.kodujemywbiurze.pl">web dev course for beginners</a> (in Polish).</p>

   <h2>Libraries</h2>